Telefonica/XAIoGraphs/docs/source/user_guide/explainability.md

     a_{N-10}/\sum_{i=0}^{N-1} a_{i0} & a_{N-11}/\sum_{i=0}^{N-1} a_{i1} & a_{N-12}/\sum_{i=0}^{N-1} a_{i2} & a_{N-13}/\sum_{i=0}^{N-1} a_{i3}
 \end{bmatrix}}
 $$
-- Then, for each feature (each matrix row), its elements are added, as a result the matrix becomes single column hence a vector containing one element per feature:
+- Then, for each feature (each matrix row), its elements are added, as a result the matrix becomes a single column hence a vector containing one element per feature:

 $$